perladvent/perldotcom/content/article/_pub_2010_08_people-of-perl-6-jonathan-worthington.md

 **What comes next after Rakudo Star?**

 I often talk about Rakudo development as being like going for a hike up a mountain.
-While the most impressive view will be at that topâwhen we have a complete Perl 6 implementationâat some points along the way there will be good views, and it's good to pause and enjoy them.
-Rakudo is one of those points on the journeyâin fact, the most significant so far.
+While the most impressive view will be at that top—when we have a complete Perl 6 implementation—at some points along the way there will be good views, and it's good to pause and enjoy them.
+Rakudo is one of those points on the journey—in fact, the most significant so far.

 Rakudo has caused us to focus for a while on trying to get something useful and usable.
 That has been valuable, however there are still some